Myanmar takes long-awaited ASEAN chair, but can it cope?

-BANDAR SERI BEGAWAN, Brunei (Reuters) - In a room festooned with purple and yellow flowers, Myanmar took a long-coveted role on Thursday as chairman of ASEAN, the regional grouping of Southeast Asia.
+BANDAR SERI BEGAWAN, Brunei, Oct 10 (Reuters) - In a room festooned with purple and yellow flowers, Myanmar took a long-coveted role on Thursday as chairman of ASEAN, the regional grouping of Southeast Asia.

 But in a country where three-quarters of the population lack access to electricity and basic telephone services are patchy, the job holds as many problems as promise for a semi-civilian government that emerged from 49 years of oppressive military rule two years ago to surprise the world with sweeping reforms.